 What Are Closing Costs?

 When home buyers take out a mortgage loan, they must pay closing costs.
 These costs are how lenders and other third parties – such as title insurance providers – make their money.
-Buyers can expect to pay 3% – 6% of their loan amount on closing costs.
-Buyers, then, will pay $6,000 – $12,000 in closing costs on a $200,000 mortgage.
+Buyers can expect to pay about 3% – 6% of their loan amount on closing costs.
+For example, on a $200,000 mortgage, buyers can expect to pay $6,000 – $12,000 in closing costs.
 Home buyers will receive a Closing Disclosure at least 3 business days before closing that will itemize their closing costs.

 What Are Tax Deductions?